Many people have questions about how cancer can kill you.

 Many treatments can control cancer for a long time, even if they can't cure it.
 But if a cancer continues to grow, then unfortunately it can become too much for the body to cope with.

 Many people are relieved to find out that they (or their relative) are likely to become unconscious shortly before they die.
-What you imagine may happen before death is often far worse than the reality.
-It is important to remember also that very good pain control is available and no one with cancer should die in pain.
+What you imagine might happen before death is often far worse than the reality.
+It's important to remember also that very good pain control is available and no one with cancer should die in pain.